ui-js/code-playground/README.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/codemirror/5.58.1/mode/xml/xml.min.js"></script>
 ```

-After the content is modified, pres the "Run" button to execute it.
+After the content is modified, pres **Run** to execute it.
-To revert the changes and restore the initial content, press the "Reset" button.
+To revert your changes and restore the initial content, press **Reset**.

 The Javascript source code is modified before execution:

 -   the `console` calls, such as `console.log()` are intercepted to be displayed
     in the web page rather than in the browser's console
 -   the `document.querySelector()`, 'document.querySelectorAll()` and 'document.getElementById()`
     calls are also intercepted to respect the scope of the playground, that is
     using these calls you can also access content in the playground.
 This means you
     can also have multiple elements with the same ID in different playground, and
-  the correct way will be selected.
+    the correct one will be selected.
 -   the path of `import` directives can be modified as well.
 Add a `<script>` tag
     inside the component that defines a `moduleMap` variable that maps a module
     name to a URL.
 For example:

 ```html
 <code-playground>